philippbayer/Goodreads_visualization/README.md

 ## What it does

-Currently thes script will upload the 30 last reviews it gets from the Goodreads API and puts them on the tumblr 'queue' - by defaut tumblr posts two posts per day from the queue.
+Currently thes script will upload the 30 last reviews it gets from the Goodreads API and puts them on the tumblr 'queue' - by default tumblr posts two posts per day from the queue.
+It also cleans up a few things - Goodreads specific links in the review text, unicode author and book titles, etc.

 It will print something like: